Catia0202/SchoolApp/README.md

 https://schoolappsnt.azurewebsites.net

-SchoolApp is a full stack web project builted during of the my journey at **Cinel**.
+SchoolApp is a full stack web project builted during of  my journey at **Cinel**.